SchlossLab/Sze_Obesity_mBio_2016/Sze_ObesityMicrobiomeMetaNoMetaHit_PeerJ_2016.md

 ![](results/figures/Figure_5-1.png)\

 **Figure 5: Pooled Analysis of Shannon Diversity and B/F ratio by either Obesity Status or BMI Groups.**  **A)** Z-score Normalized Shannon Diversity and Obesity.
-There was a significant difference between non-obese (n=1081) and obese groups (n=435) (P-value = 0.0222). **B)** Z-score Normalized Shannon Diversity by BMI Group.
-Total n for lean, overweight, and obese groups are 563, 435, 518 respectively.
-Using an ANOVA with tukey post-hoc testing there was a significant diference between the overweight and obese group (P-value = 0.0295) but no difference between lean and obese group (P-value = 0.266). **C)** Z-score Normalized B/F Ratio and Obesity.
-There was no significant difference between the non-obese (n=1081) and obese (n=435) group based on B/F ratio (P-value = 0.821). **D)** Z-score Normalized B/F Ratio by BMI Group.
-Total n for lean, overweight, and obese groups are 563, 435, 518 respectively.
-There was no significant difference between any of the three groups based on ANOVA with Tukey post-hoc testing (P-value = 0.548).
+There was a significant difference between non-obese (n = 1038) and obese groups (n = 399) (P-value = 0.0972). **B)** Z-score Normalized Shannon Diversity by BMI Group.
+Total n for lean, overweight, and obese groups are 536, 502, 399 respectively.
+Using an ANOVA with tukey post-hoc testing there was a significant diference between the overweight and obese group (P-value = 0.16) but no difference between lean and obese group (P-value = 0.512). **C)** Z-score Normalized B/F Ratio and Obesity.
+There was no significant difference between the non-obese (n = 1038) and obese (n = 399) group based on B/F ratio (P-value = 0.627). **D)** Z-score Normalized B/F Ratio by BMI Group.
+Total n for lean, overweight, and obese groups are 536, 502, 399 respectively.
+There was no significant difference between any of the three groups based on ANOVA with Tukey post-hoc testing (P-value = 0.564).